zamirdan/synchronizer/README.md

 var fs = require('fs');

-var synchronizer = require('synchronizer');
+var syncme = require('syncme');

-//synchronizer.sync - use to warp call to async code the
+//syncme.sync - use to warp call to async code the

 //the yield call will puase the execution, until fs.writeFile  finished

 //result is object with 3 fields error, result, args {error:error, result:result args:args}

-//Synchronizer.sync expects to get as paramters an async func to call the the pramater to send to this function.
+//syncme.sync expects to get as paramters an async func to call the the pramater to send to this function.

-//Synchronizer.sync expects that the async func last pramamter is a callcabk node style (err, result)
+//syncme.sync expects that the async func last pramamter is a callcabk node style (err, result)

 //any way all the callcabk paramters can be found in result.args... just for case....